Skip to main content

 Ways to avoid a deposit:

-• Letter from previous electricity company showing 12 months of good payment
+• Letter of credit from your previous electricity provider showing 2 years of service with 12 consecutive months of on-time payments

 • Age 65+ with no delinquent balance